Hearty Pork Bean Soup

 - Place beans in a large bowl; add cool water to cover.
 Soak 5 hours or overnight.
 Drain beans, discarding water; rinse with cool water.

 - In a 6-qt. slow cooker, layer beans, vegetables and pork.
 Add seasonings, broth and ale.
-Cook, covered, until beans and pork are tender, 6-8 hours.
+Cook, covered, on low until beans and pork are tender, 6-8 hours.

-- Remove pork; shred with two forks.
+- Remove pork; shred with 2 forks.
 Stir tomatoes, spinach and salt.
 Return pork to slow cooker.
 Cook, covered, low until heated through, about 20 minutes.